FlameHorizon/Lapis/doc/StringExt/LastIndexOf.md

 ### Remarks

-ndex numbering starts from zero.
+Index numbering starts from zero.
 That is, the first character in the string is at index zero and the last is at Length - 1.